Woman with bull's eye rash being examined at the hospital.

 Erythema migrans rash doesn’t always have bull’s eye appearance

-In their article, “Vesiculobullous Lyme disease: A case series,” the authors describe three cases where an erythema migrans rash presented as a blistering rash, also referred to as bullous erythema migrans.
-(Typically, an erythema migrans rash is more likely to present as a flat rash.)
+In their article, “Vesiculobullous Lyme disease: A case series,” the authors describe three cases in which an erythema migrans rash presented as a blistering rash, also referred to as bullous erythema migrans.
+Typically, an erythema migrans rash is more likely to present as a flat lesion.

 “All 3 cases exhibited rapidly developing bullous lesions in the presence of systemic symptoms, ranging from fatigue and malaise to fever,” the authors wrote.

-Case 1: 54-year-old woman presented with an enlarging red lesion that grew progressively darker.
-The authors described “a 10-cm (4 inches) edematous purpuric plaque with vesiculobullous.”
+A 54-year-old woman presented with an enlarging red lesion that grew progressively darker.
+The authors described “a 10-cm edematous purpuric plaque with vesiculobullous change.”

-Case 2: 49-year-old woman presented with an enlarging, darkening lesion on the posterior aspect of her ankle.
-The authors described a “a 9-cm vesiculobullous plaque with erythema.”
+A 49-year-old woman presented with an enlarging, darkening lesion on the posterior aspect of her ankle.
+The authors described “a 9-cm vesiculobullous plaque with erythema.”

-To view case reports, along with photos of each rash, click here.
+To view the case reports, along with photographs of each rash, click here.

-In all three cases, laboratory tests were subsequently positive for Lyme disease and were successfully treated.
+In all three cases, laboratory tests were subsequently positive for Lyme disease and the patients were treated successfully.

 “Clinicians in Lyme endemic areas should be aware that Lyme disease might exhibit a broad range of clinical and histologic findings, including bullous presentations.”

 It can be challenging to diagnose a blistering erythema migrans rash.
-Tests for Lyme disease may not be positive at the time the lesions appear.
-And the histopathologic finding for blistering erythema migrans rash is similar to other diseases.
+Lyme disease testing may not yet be positive when the lesions first appear.
+In addition, the histopathologic findings may overlap with other skin conditions.

 “Histopathologic features of Lyme disease often include a superficial and deep perivascular and interstitial infiltrate consisting of lymphocytes and plasma cells, and may include eosinophils and neutrophils,” wrote the authors.